guardian/libs/src/cookies.README.md

 ## `getCookie({name, shouldMemoize?})`

-Returns: `cookie` value if it exists or `null`.
+Returns: `cookie` value if it exists or `undefined`.
 Takes a config object with name and shouldMemoize params

 #### `name`